Munnu Bhai

-Muneer Ahmed Qureshi (6 February 1933 – 19 January 2018), better known as Munnu Bhai, was a Pakistani newspaper journalist, columnist, poet and a writer.
+Muneer Ahmed Qureshi (6 February 1933 – 19 January 2018), better known as Munnu Bhai, was a Pakistani newspaper journalist, columnist, poet and writer.
 He was awarded the Pride of Performance Award by the President of Pakistan in 2007 for his services to the nation.
 He died on 22 January 2018 in Lahore, aged 84.
 He was also rewarded Hilal-i-Imtiaz (Crescent of Excellence) Award on 23 March 2018 for his notable literary services.

 Early life

 He was born as Muneer Ahmed Qureshi in Wazirabad, Punjab, British India on 6 February 1933.
 He finished his schooling from Government College, Attock.
 He turned 80 in February 2013 per his own speech made at a public event in his honour in Lahore, Pakistan and reported by Dawn newspaper, Karachi.
 He also revealed another fact about his life in this speech, "I have been a foster brother of a Sikh boy, Gurdutt Singh.
 His mother nursed me for 15 days or so, because my own mother was sick at that time", he told the audience at a ceremony titled in the Punjabi language 'Munnu Bhai Diyan Sattay Khairan'.